 - 3 Guppies + 5 Corydoras pygmaeus

-Tropical fish definitely prefer a warmer climate, around 26°C. A heater is recommended and this will be communicated to EcoGarden users (in the app as well as through our other channels) if they decide to acquire a tropical fish.
-We will make it very clear which types of fish thrive at which temperatures.
+Tropical fish definitely prefer a warmer climate, around 26°C. A heater is recommended depending on the temperature of your geographical location and this will be communicated to EcoGarden users (in the app as well as through our other channels) if they decide to acquire a tropical fish.

 The heater is not included in all packages.
 You can purchase the package with the integrated heater if you are planning on getting tropical fish.

 Decorations not only look good in your aquarium, they also act as a place for the fish to hide behind.
-We will offer decorations, as well as wallpaper, in our webshop, or you can find them at your local aquarium store.
+We will offer decorations, as well as wallpaper, in our webshop soon that you can personalize, or you can find them at your local aquarium store.